TPriime/tradesys/README.md

 The system should simulate a gamified trading feature for an investment app and allow users to:
 1. Create portfolios and add assets.
-2. Simulate trading of assets (buy/sell).
+2. Simulate trading of assets (buy/sell), every 10s.
 3. Earn gems based on trading activities.
 4. Introduce a ranking system that tracks users with the highest gem count.